-Since the historic occasion a few years ago when a rather large-sized overflow from a Thirteenth Sabbath offering came to the Phil-ippines, no 'overflow' offerings from this fund have been available for the field for which the Thirteenth Sabbath offering was taken up.
-In fact, for two years there has been no overflow.
-Now, however, with a return to more normal tact, for two years there has been no overflow.
+Since the historic occasion a few years ago when a rather large-sized overflow from a Thirteenth Sabbath offering came to the Philippines, no "overflow" offerings from this fund have been available for the field for which the Thirteenth Sabbath offering was taken up.
+In fact, for two years there has been no overflow. tact, for two years there has been no overflow.
 Now, however, with a return to more normal conditions, it has been decided that the overflow (if there is any) shall again go to the field for which it is given.
-On the last Sabbath of 1923, when the Thitteenth Sabbath offering was for the work in South America, there was an over-flow of about \$4,000 gold.
-The secretary of the General Conference Sabbath School Depart-ment says, in effect: ment says, in effect:
+On the last Sabbath of 1923, when the Thirteenth Sabbath offering was for the work in South America, there was an overflow of about \$4,000 gold.
+The secretary of the General Conference Sabbath School Department says, in effect: ment says, in effect: